 Apple Arcade is set to offer iOS gamers in more than 50 countries the chance to enjoy an arcade-style gaming subscription experience on their Apple device for just $4.99 a month.

 Apple Arcade was first talked about in March, and since then, the hype has grown dramatically.
 The new service allows players to enjoy a wide selection of games not just on their iPhone or iPad, but on their iPod Touch, Mac and Apple TV too.
-Accessing the service is as easy as accessing an online casino Singapore, as there is now a dedicated App Store Arcade tab that offers full access at the click of a mouse or tap of the screen.
+Accessing the service is as easy as accessing an online casino, as there is now a dedicated App Store Arcade tab that offers full access at the click of a mouse or tap of the screen.

 The new platform comes hot on the heels of Google’s Stadia, and there are certainly some parallels being drawn.
 However, being Apple, there are also some big differences too!